 Sam had a birthday party one year and invited two or three hundred of her closest friends.
 True to Stewie form, the noise control officers turned up with their little headphones and sound-register machines.
 Unfortunately the party had not reached the noise levels to qualify as a neighbourly nuisance which, to my mind, defeated the whole point of the party.
 Stew was a fun guy, the life and soul of any party.

 I give him credit for a neighbourly warning of the danger of parking 20 cm too close to his driveway, but the truth was probably that when he phoned the Council they put him on hold for a couple of hours listening to muzak.
+And the veiled threat to swipe my car as he reversed a trailer full of wood was not to be taken lightly.
 Whatever, the important thing is that our footpath now has a red paint line on it to help me, in future, maintain the legal distance from his driveway and avoid the wrath of a parking officer who might happen to be passing down this dead-end street in search of vehicles that might be parked within a metre of the neighbouring driveway.
 Apparently there are no council by laws about painting red lines on footpaths.